-For all these reasons, The Department should abandon and withdraw the Proposed Rule.
+For all these reasons, The Department should abandon and withdraw the proposed rule.

-I. HHS has failed to establish a need for the Proposed Rule.
+1. There is no need for federal regulatory action.

+• Purported need.
+For all rulemaking, agencies must identify a need and demonstrate how the rule meets that need.
+Federal administrative agencies are required to engage in
-Federal administrative agencies are required to engage in "reasoned decision making."
-This obligation requires a federal agency to identify the problem it intends to address.
-To justify replacing current regulations, an agency must provide specific evidence as to how the current regulations are causing harms or burdens and how the Proposed Rule would remedy the alleged defects without causing equal or greater harms and burdens.
-For this Proposed Rule, HHS has failed to meet that exacting standard in every respect.
-Specifically, HHS has failed to provide concrete evidence that the Privacy Rule as it currently exists has or will cause harm or burdens necessitating the need for this rulemaking and that the proposed regulations will remedy that harm.

-A. The Proposed Rule asserts, but fails to establish, that the Supreme Court's Dobbs decision has created a need for new rulemaking.

-HHS's justification for this Proposed Rule centers around the Supreme Court's June 2022 decision in Dobbs v.
-Jackson Women's Health Org, which is referenced nineteen times in the preamble.
-Though the Proposed Rule was issued less than ten months after the Dobbs decision, HHS claims that it has already "carefully analyzed" the issue.
-However, the Proposed Rule's preamble does not demonstrate any actual problem that needs to be solved.

-Much of the Department's supposed justification for the Proposed Rule is built on other groups' short-term reactions to and unsupported claims about Dobbs' impact.
-HHS cites a Consumer Reports piece published the same day as Dobbs, a JAMA Network article published seven days later, a New Yorker piece published eight days after Dobbs decision, and a blog post from the Federal Trade Commission released twenty-one days after Dobbs.
-HHS relies on at least eleven other reports published in the summer of 2022.
+- "reasoned decision making."
+To justify replacing current regulations, an agency must provide specific evidence as to how the current regulations are causing harm or burdens and how the proposed rule would remedy the alleged defects without causing equal or greater harms and burdens. - HHS has failed to meet that exacting standard in every respect.
+Specifically, HHS has failed to provide concrete evidence that the Privacy Rule as it currently exists has or will cause harm or burdens that necessitate new rulemaking.
+Neither has HHS demonstrated that the proposed regulations will remedy any alleged harm. - Alleged Confusion.
+HHS's justification for creating new rulemaking centers around the Supreme Court's June 2022 decision in Dobbs v.
+Jackson Women's Health Org, 5 which is referenced nineteen times in the preamble.
+HHS repeatedly asserts-but never demonstrates-that Dobbs has created "significant confusion about the extent to which reproductive health care information is protected by the Privacy Rule." - Though the proposed rule was issued less than ten months after the Dobbs decision, HHS claims it had already "carefully analyzed" the issue.
+However, the proposed rule's preamble does not demonstrate any actual problem that needs to be solved. - o Short-term reactions and unsupported claims do not justify rulemaking.
+Much of the Department's supposed justification for the proposed rule is built on other groups' short-term reactions to and unsupported claims about Dobbs' impact.
+HHS cites a Consumer Reports piece published the same day as Dobbs, 8 a JAMA Network article published seven days later, 9 a New Yorker piece published eight days after Dobbs decision, 10 and a blog post from the Federal Trade Commission released twenty-one days after Dobbs.
+11 HHS relies on at least eleven other reports published in the summer of 2022.
+12 - o That HIPAA allows law enforcement to investigate crimes does not justify rulemaking.
 The Department also relies on a "recently filed complaint" where a plaintiff alleges that her health-care provider falsified medical records because of Dobbs.
-Falsifying medical records is a felony under 18 U.S.C. § 1035 and remains such after Dobbs.
-It is not clear whether the HHS had this or other crimes in mind when the Proposed Rule states, without citation, that "[r]ecent state actions now place
+13 Falsifying medical records is a felony under 18 U.S.C. § 1035 and remains such after Dobbs.
+It is not clear whether the HHS had this or other crimes

-&lt;sup>2 Michigan v.
+3 Michigan v.
 E.P.A., 576 U.S. 743, 750 (2015).